 If you are addicted to suboxone, it likely happened as an accident.
-However, whether it occurred as the result of a prescription given by medical provider or if you were using this drug recreationally, addiction to suboxone is very real and can happen to anyone.
+However, whether it occurred as the result of a prescription given by a medical provider or if you were using this drug recreationally, addiction to suboxone is very real and can happen to anyone.

 Suboxone is typically used to treat other drug addictions like heroin.
 Some regard it as a miracle drug because it can greatly reduce heroin withdrawal symptoms during detox.
 Early on, suboxone was highly regarded by medical professionals for this reason.
 According to the U.S. Drug Enforcement Administration, 9.3 million prescriptions for Suboxone were filled in 2012 alone; however, it didn’t take long for the dark side of this drug to come to light.

 It seemed to be the ideal drug for heroin detox because it allowed for the safe management of potentially fatal withdrawal symptoms like fatal seizures and respiratory failure.
 But in too many cases, heroin addiction detox got underway while another addiction to suboxone was in the works.